-If you get Housing Benefit but still find it difficult to pay your rent, you can apply for a discretionary housing payment.
+If you get Housing Benefit but still find it difficult to pay your rent, you can apply for a discretionary housing payment from your local council.
 Contact your local council to ask for a claim form.

 Support for Mortgage Interest